iPurpl3x/iPurpl3x.github.io/docs/how-to.md

    not look nice.
 So, unless it is really necessary, just leave it alone for the 7 days to come.

 4. Sometimes the fermentation produces a lot of gas.
 When that happens, the SCOBY might get lifted into the air by a big bubble of gas.
-It is god to pop out that bubble to let the SCOBY touch the liquid.
+It is good to pop out that bubble to let the SCOBY touch the liquid.
 So if necessary release that bubble once or twice a day.
 Use a clean spoon to push down the SCOBY into the liquid.